hz-b/bpm-data-combiner/src/doc/requirements/lastenheft.rst

-The data these instrumentation device units provide are to be comined in such a fashion to
+The data these instrumentation device units provide are to be combined in such a fashion to

 * make it possible to swap out the old units to the new units sector per sector